shajalahamedcse/full-stack-aws/readme.md

 Let's create a new project for building the Docker images.

-##### Project configuration
+#### Project configuration

     * "Project name" - flask-react-build
     * "Description" - build and test docker images
     * "Build badge" - check the flag to "Enable build badge"

 iamge

-##### Source
+#### Source

-Use "GitHub" for the "Source provider".
-Select "Connect using OAuth", and click "Connect to Github" and allow access to your GitHub repos.
-After authenticating, under "Repository", select "Repository in my GitHub account".
-Then, add the GitHub repository you created for this project.
+    * Use "GitHub" for the "Source provider".
+    * Select "Connect using OAuth", and click "Connect to Github" and allow access to your GitHub repos.
+    * After authenticating, under "Repository", select "Repository in my GitHub account".
+    * Add the GitHub repository you created for this project.

-Under "Additional configuration", check the box to "Report build statuses to source provider when your builds start and finish" under "Build Status".
+    * Under "Additional configuration", check the box to "Report build statuses to source provider when your builds start and finish" under "Build Status".

 iamge

 Under "Primary source webhook events", check "Rebuild every time a code change is pushed to this repository".
 So, any time code is checked in, GitHub will ping the CodeBuild service, which will trigger a new build.

-Environment
+#### Environment
     * "Environment image" - use the "Managed image"
     * "Operating system" - "Ubuntu"
     * "Runtime" - "Standard"